 Over the last ten years or so, the world of trauma transfusion has undergone nothing short of a revolution.
 We’ve heard all about the famous “1:1:1” ratio of platelets to plasma to red cells that has become standard practice in massive trauma transfusion (described in BBGuy Essentials episodes 007 and 033).
 One of the dirty little secrets of this whole situation is that we are using more plasma than before (shown in published studies).
-With more demand for plasma comes more demand for group AB plasma, in particular, since AB has traditionally been considered the “universal” plasma component to give when you don’t know someone’s ABO type.
+With more overall demand comes more demand for group AB plasma, in addition, since AB has traditionally been considered the “universal” plasma component to give when you don’t know someone’s ABO type.
 However, since AB donors only make up about 4% of our donor pool, keeping up can be a struggle!

-Group A Plasma to the Rescue?
+Group A to the Rescue?

 Dr. Nancy Dunbar is an associate professor of pathology and lab medicine and a clinical assistant professor of medicine at Dartmouth.
 She is lead author, along with Mark Yazer, of a paper called, “Safety of the use of group A plasma in trauma: The STAT study” that is currently in early view publication for the journal Transfusion (08/07/2017 UPDATE: The paper is now published in the August 2017 Transfusion; see link below).

 Dr. Tait Stevens is an associate professor of pathology and lab medicine at Loma Linda University.
 He is the director of Transfusion Medicine and the histocompatibility lab at Loma Linda.
-Tait is the lead author of a paper called, “Incompatible type A Plasma Transfusion in Patients Requiring Massive Transfusion Protocol: Outcomes of an EAST Multicenter Study” published in July 2017 in the Journal of Trauma and Acute Care Surgery.
+Tait is lead author of a paper called, “Incompatible type A Plasma Transfusion in Patients Requiring Massive Transfusion Protocol: Outcomes of an EAST Multicenter Study” published in July 2017 in the Journal of Trauma and Acute Care Surgery.